leonardbinet/Salt-Vagrant-master-mode/README.md

 ```

 ### Enjoy deploy
-The website should be available on the minions' IPs:
+The website should be available on the minion_website.
+You will be able to see its IP on AWS console.
-- minion1: 192.168.50.11
-- minion2: 192.168.50.12

-## Requirements on your Django structure
+## Requirements on your Django project structure, for custom uses
-In order to work properly, these salt states assume:
+If you want to deploy your own django project, these salt states assume:
 - that your application works with python3.5
 - that your python requirements are written on a 'requirements.txt' file, in the root directory of your repo.

-About secrets.
-I've tried to make it easy to add secrets and avoid to add it in your repositories.
-You can:
-- have your django application read it from environment: in this case you need to add your secrets in the 'secrets.sls' pillar.
+- have your django application read secrets from environment: in this case you need to add your secrets in the 'secrets.sls' pillar, they will be added on gunicorn conf and python virtualenv so they are available.

 ## TODO

-### Secrets handling
-I couldn't yet set environment variables for gunicorn.
-I tryed:
-- putting it in virtualenv activate script: doesn't work
-- putting it in bashrc or profile.d: didn't work eiter

-**Current workaround:**
-- writing it in a json file, that is put in source folder, and read from django settings module

-**Ideal solution:**
-- would be to read it directly from environment

 ### Logs
 - currently django logs seems to be created by root user, and then cannot be edited by gunicorn's www-data user. (might be collectstatic or bower commands)